census-bds/statistical-language-profiling/README.md

     3. Mean number of people in households by state
     4. Mean age by county (as calculated earlier)

+## How we ran these scripts

+To run these scripts on the Census Bureau's Integrated Research Environment (IRE), we submitted them to the IRE resource scheduler, which queues jobs until the requested resources become available.
+Because IRE is a shared resource, other users' behavior could affect script runtime.
+To minimize the effect of this interference, we submitted all jobs to the queue one at the same time on a weekday evening after normal business hours.
+We took the fact that jobs moved almost immediately from "queued" to "running" as an indication that our chosen window was not a high-usage time.

 ## Languages

  - SAS